…Rain and snow for the southwest U.S., and another winter storm for New England by Sunday night…

 GOFUNDME ESTABLISHED FOR FAMILY WHO LOST HOME IN FIRE

-A family with three children, two girls, ages 14 and 8, and a boy, age 4, has lost their home due to a fire yesterday.
+A family with three children, two girls, ages 14 and 8, and a boy, age 4, has lost their home due to a fire.
 A GOFUNDME has been established to assist the family with clothing and other needs while they are homeless.
 Visit https://www.gofundme.com/family-of-5-loses-all-in-house-fire to find out more.

 THREE DAY OUTLOOK

-Mostly cloudy early with skies becoming mostly clear before midnight.
-Lows near freezing and winds out of the northwest 10 to 15 mph.
+Mostly cloudy with decreasing clouds becoming mostly clear by midnight.
+Lows near freezing with wind chills in the 20s.
+Winds out of the northwest 10 to 15 mph, gusting to 25 mph.

-Sunny with highs near the upper 50s and winds out of the northwest 5 to 10 mph.
+Sunny with highs near the mid 50s and winds out of the northwest 5 to 10 mph, gusting to 20 mph.

 ..MONDAY…High winds possible.
 Strong wind gusts will taper off through the day on Monday.

 As always, you can check to see what advisories, watches and warnings are in effect for Macon County by visiting http://is.gd/MACONWARN